yamisukii/SmartContract_Lottery/README.md

 - **Set up your Environment Variables:**
   - `SEPOLIA_RPC_URL`: This is the URL of the Sepolia testnet node you are using.
 You can set this up for free with Alchemy.
   - `PRIVATE_KEY`: Use the private key of your development account (e.g., from MetaMask).
 Remember, for development purposes, use a key without real funds.
-[Learn how to export it here](Your-Link-To-Export-Instructions).

   Add these variables to a `.env` file as shown in the provided `.env.example`.